WebAssembly/component-model/design/mvp/Concurrency.md

 To resolve this tension, threads are implicitly distinguished by a "keep-alive" flag that determines whether the expectation is that the existence of the thread is intended to keep the containing component instance alive.
-In the initial release of Preview 3, this "keep-alive" flag is default *set* for the [implicit thread](#summary) created for a task and default *cleared* for the explicit threads created by `thread.new-indirect`.
+In [WASI] 0.3, this "keep-alive" flag is default *set* for the [implicit thread](#summary) created for a task and default *cleared* for the explicit threads created by `thread.new-indirect`.
 In particular, this means that an `async callback`-lifted function will keep its containing component instance alive until it returns the `EXIT` code (`0`).

 As an example, in JavaScript, the Service Worker API's [`waitUntil`] method would delay returning the `EXIT` code.
-In the initial 0.3.0 release without cooperative threads (🧵), [`setInterval`] would also unfortunately delay returning the `EXIT` code and thus, without guest code intervention, would keep component instances alive until timeout limits were hit.
+In 0.3.0, without cooperative threads (🧵), [`setInterval`] would also unfortunately delay returning the `EXIT` code and thus, without guest code intervention, would keep component instances alive until timeout limits were hit.
 The release of cooperative threads would offer a solution to this problem, but an awkward one.